New York Yankees: 1913–1922: New owners, a new home, and a new name: Years at the Polo Grounds

 The Polo Grounds, home of the Yankees from 1913 to 1922, was demolished in 1964, after the Mets had moved to Shea Stadium in Flushing.

 The Polo Grounds, (Note: The Polo Grounds were actually four different stadiums, the stadiums mentioned in this article are Polo Grounds III and IV.) located on the shore of the Harlem River in Washington Heights, was home to the New York Giants of the National League.
 The Giants were inter-city rivals with the Highlanders, dating back to when Giants manager John McGraw feuded with Ban Johnson after McGraw jumped from the Orioles to the Giants.
 Polo Grounds III burned down in 1911 and the Highlanders shared Hilltop Park with the Giants during a two-month renovation period.
-Later, from 1913 to 1922, the Highlanders shared the Polo Grounds with the Giants after their lease with Hilltop Park expired.
+From 1913 to 1922, the Highlanders shared the Polo Grounds with the Giants after their lease with Hilltop Park expired.
 While playing at the Polo Grounds, the name "Highlanders" fell into disuse among the press.
 In 1913 the team became officially known as the New York Yankees.

 In the mid‑1910s, the Yankees finished towards the bottom of the standings.
 The relationship between Farrell and Devery became strained due to money issues and the team performance.
 At the start of 1915, the pair sold the team to Colonel Jacob Ruppert, a brewer, and Captain Tillinghast L'Hommedieu Huston, a contractor-engineer.
 Ruppert and Huston paid $350,000 with both men contributing half of the total price.
 After the purchase, Ruppert assumed the role of team president with Huston becoming team secretary and treasurer.